Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     The following formulas are available:\n
     - `min(dataset, column)`:
       Returns the minimum value of the given column from the dataset.
-      - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
+      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
       - @c column is the column name from the dataset.\n
     - `max(dataset, column)`:
       Returns the maximum value of the given column from the dataset.
-      - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
+      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
       - @c column is the column name from the dataset.\n
     - `n(dataset, column)`:
       Returns the valid number of observations in the given column from the dataset.
-      - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
+      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
       - @c column is the column name from the dataset.\n
     - `n(dataset, column, groupColum, groupId)`:
       Returns the valid number of observations in the given column from the dataset, using group filtering.
-      - @c dataset is the name of the dataset (loaded from the ["datasources"](#datasources-properties) section).
+      - @c dataset is the name of the dataset (loaded from the ["datasets"](#datasets-properties) section).
       - @c column is the column name from the dataset.
       - @c groupColum is a group column to filter on.
       - @c groupId is the group ID to filter on.\n Note that @c groupId can either be a string or an embedded formula (which must be wrapped in a set of `{{` and `}}`).\n
         For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Awards, Degree, Academic Year, {{max(Awards, Academic Year)}})`\n

+  Note that each dataset and subset node (within the ["datasets"](#datasets-properties) and ["subsets"](#subsets-properties) sections, respectively) can contain their own @c "constants" sections that reference themselves.

 ## Subsets {#subsets-properties}
 Properties for the @c "subsets" node:
-- @c "subsets": contains an array of subsets, which are referenced by other items in the report in the same way as datasources are.\n
+- @c "subsets": contains an array of subsets, which are referenced by other items in the report in the same way as datasets are.\n
-     Note that these are subsets of datasets loaded from the @c "datasources" section.
+     Note that these are subsets of datasets loaded from the @c "datasets" section.
   - @c "name": the name of the subst.
-(This should be different from the datasource that it is subsetting;
+(This should be different from the dataset that it is subsetting;
     otherwise, it will overwrite it.)\n
     This name is referenced by items (e.g., plots) elsewhere in the configuration file and must be unique.
-  - @c "datasource": the name of the dataset that it is subsetting.
-This will be the name that was assigned to the dataset in the ["datasources"](#datasources-properties) section.
+  - @c "dataset": the name of the dataset that it is subsetting.
+This will be the name that was assigned to the dataset in the ["datasets"](#datasets-properties) section.
   - @c "filter": the subset filtering definition, which will contain the following:
     - @c "column": the column from the dataset to filter on.
     - @c "operator": how to compare the values from the column with the filter's value.